poshjosh/automate-idea-to-social/README.md

 2. Set required environment variables: For a full ist of environment variables, see [Environment](docs/environment.md).

+3. Set the required run options: For a full list of run options, see [Run Options](docs/run-options.md).

-3. Run the app by running [shell/run.sh](shell/run.sh) in a command prompt.
+4. Run the app by running [shell/run.sh](shell/run.sh) in a command prompt.

 ### Development